phani560/SFSwitchAutomationsNativeApp/README.md

      d.
 Named Credentials

 3. Mention that Named Credentials Label Name in "Tooling_API_Named_Credentials" Custom label that was deployed as a part of this package.

+4. Activate "Automation_Manager" lightning page to access LWC and then start using this tool.